-Connection process can take couple of seconds and we are checking for this to complete in the following loop:
+The connection process can take couple of seconds and we are checking for whether this has completed in the following loop:

 '''

 while (WiFi.status() != WL_CONNECTED)

 {

-'''

-'''

 delay(500);

 Serial.print(".");

 }

 '''

-The while () loop will keep looping while WiFi.status() is other than WL_CONNECTED.
+The while() loop will keep looping as long as WiFi.status() is other than WL_CONNECTED.
 The loop will exit only if the status changes to WL_CONNECTED.

-The last line will then print out IP address assigned to ESP module by DHCP:
+The last line will then print out the IP address assigned to the ESP module by DHCP:

-'''

 Serial.println(WiFi.localIP());

-'''

-If you don't see the last line but just more and more dots , then likely name or password to the Wi-Fi network in sketch is entered incorrectly.
-Verify name and password by connecting from scratch to this Wi-Fi a PC or a mobile phone.
+If you don't see the last line but just more and more dots , then likely name or password to the Wi-Fi network is entered incorrectly in the sketch.
+Verify the name and password by connecting from scratch to this Wi-Fi network with a PC or a mobile phone.

-Note: if connection is established, and then lost for some reason, ESP will automatically reconnect to last used access point once it is again back on-line.
+Note: if connection is established, and then lost for some reason, ESP will automatically reconnect to the last used access point once it is again back on-line.
 This will be done automatically by Wi-Fi library, without any user intervention.

 That's all you need to connect ESP8266 to Wi-Fi.
-In the following chapters we will explain what cool things can be done by ESP once connected.
+In the following chapters we will explain what cool things can be done by the ESP once it's connected.